AnKra/udacity-deep-reinforcement-learning-continuous-control-project/Report.md

 The actor and critic networks are updated 10 times in a row after every 20 timesteps to make the agent stable.
 When training the critic network I use gradient clipping.
 The update is performed by soft update with tau set to 0.001.

 During training, noise is added to every action.
-I reduced the noise by setting Ornstein-Uhlenbeck noise parameters sima and theta.
+I reduced the noise by setting Ornstein-Uhlenbeck noise parameters sigma and theta.
 I decreased sigma to 0.05 to reduce the influence of the random number on the result.
 Larger values prevent the agent from learning.
 I increased theta slightly to 0.25 to reduce the decrease the reversion speed of the noise function.

 A well-chosen learning rate as great influence on the learning progress of the agents.
 After some tuning I decided to set the learning rate for both actor and critic to 0.0006.